- Forrester created another TCO/ROI study that was paid for by SAP.

 The Fictional Nature of ROI Estimates

-When developing the approach to estimation, I never even attempted to create an ROI estimator as it never seemed to be a realistic goal.
-However, even if ROI could be calculated, it is extremely unlikely that any software vendor or consulting company should ever be entrusted to perform the calculation.
+When developing the approach to estimation, I never even attempted to create an ROI estimator, as it never seemed to be a realistic goal.
+However, even if ROI could be calculated, it is doubtful that any software vendor or consulting company should ever be entrusted to perform the calculation.
 After all, they are attempting to justify the purchase of software, so they are most obviously a biased party.
-And this was exactly how SOAs worked at i2.
-Having seen several SOAs and worked on an SOA engagement providing technical support, I found that the SOAs that were produced were completely unrealistic.
+And this was precisely how SOAs worked at i2.
+Having seen several SOAs and worked on an SOA engagement providing technical support, I found that the SOAs that were produced were utterly unrealistic.
 The SOA would propose massive cost savings with very little to support the cost savings.

-This was a completely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations that were produced by Strategic Services.
+This was an entirely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations that were produced by Strategic Services.

 The Impact of i2’s SOAs

 The impact of the SOAs was to reduce the quality of decision making within many buyers.
 It convinced many buyers that their purchase would be essentially free as they would receive such an enormous payback on the software.
 But it was all a mirage.

 This TCO/ROI study gets off on bad footing by having SAP completely control the sample.
 The sample is rather ridiculously small (3 companies) for what is supposed to be a product that many companies have implemented (according to SAP).
 SAP was not willing to bring very many customers to the table, which, of course, is a major red flag.